HollandPleskac/Clonr-AI-Characters/README.md

 - [ ] create Text-to-speech (TTS) API
 - [ ] market research on potential use cases (influencers, accounts, ad agencies, voiceovers, AI table reader for scripts/specs/TV/movie etc.)

+# Updated jul 3rd.

+Checkout the nb.ipynb notebook.
+Most of the actual Clonr stuff has been moved to its own directory.